2.11.3 Assessments Involving Domestic Violence and Intimate Partner Violence

 • Determining who to call, where to go, and what to do when a violent situation begins or is occurring.

-• Provide victims of domestic violence with educational materials through the Kentucky Coalition Against Domestic Violence;
+• Provide victims of domestic violence with educational materials through ZEROV, Kentucky united against violence;

 • Refer to the CPS Reports with Risks Associated With Family and Intimate Partner Violence Tip Sheet for detailed guidance; and